 With the latest hurricane on the way, it’s time to revisit your pet disaster plan.
 You do have one, right?
 After Katrina and Harvey, everyone should understand the importance of disaster preparation.

-September is Disaster Preparation Month.
+June is National Pet Preparedness Month, and in the fall, September is Disaster Preparation Month.
 Hurricane Florence drives home the importance of having a disaster plan not only for yourself when Mother Nature throws a tantrum, but also to keep your pets safe.
 Whether you must deal with tornadoes, floods, landslides, typhoons, wildfires or other emergencies, there’s a rule that we must always PLAN FOR THE WORST.

 And then pray it doesn’t happen.